Kienyew/CDCL-SAT-Solver-from-Scratch/src/The-Implementation.md

 ### `cdcl_solve`

-We return the `learnt_clause` from `conflict_analysis`, and add the `learn_clause` to the formula afterward, and return the reason as well as the clause that are the cause of the reason from `unit_propagation`.
+We return the `learnt_clause` from `conflict_analysis`, and add the `learnt_clause` to the formula afterward, and return the reason as well as the clause that are the cause of the reason from `unit_propagation`.

 ```python
 def cdcl_solve(formula: Formula) -> Optional[Assignments]: